Coyote6/laravel-permissions/README.md

 ```
 Or if using the coyote6/laravel-crud package, go to the a '/admin/users/permissions' and '/admin/users/roles' respectively on the site.

-8. Add permission code to policies:
+9. Optional: Add permission code to policies and/or use Policy Traits (see Policy Traits below):
 ```php
 class ExamplePolicy {